-Fifty years of the first American to space was celebrated by Bonhams Auction House with a Space History Sale and what took the oomph out of everyone was Alexei Leonov’s flown space suit sold for a staggering $242,000, much more than its $100,000-$150,000 estimate.
-The event commemorated the first American Alan Shepard to fly to space on the Freedom 7 where more than 200 mementos were offered for sale at the auction.
-Alexei, commander of the Soyuz 19 spacecraft, wore the space suit during the 1975 Apollo Soyuz Test Project, marking the first time that the Americans and the Soviets met in space with their spaceships.
-It was made by Zvezda and was categorized as a “rescue suit” which was designed to protect the wearer in the event of spacecraft depressurization.
+Bonhams Auction House celebrated fifty years of the first American to space with a Space History Sale.
+What took the oomph out of everyone was Alexei Leonov’s flown space suit sold for a staggering $242,000, much more than its $100,000-$150,000 estimate.
+The event commemorated the first American Alan Shepard to fly to space on the Freedom 7, where more than 200 mementos were offered for sale at the auction.
+Alexei, commander of the Soyuz 19 spacecraft, wore the spacesuit during the 1975 Apollo Soyuz Test Project, marking the first time the Americans and the Soviets met in space with their spaceships.
+Zvezda made it and was categorized as a “rescue suit,” which was designed to protect the wearer in the event of spacecraft depressurization.

 [Foxnews] And [Bornrich]